serjsysoev/TerminalTypeaheadTask/README.md

 <call-chain> ::= <call> | <call> “%>%” <call-chain>
 ```

-Arithmetic operators ("+", "-", "*") input and output types are number.
+Arithmetic operators ("+", "-", "*") input and output types are number,

-Comparison operators ("<", ">", "=") input type is number, output type is boolean.
+comparison operators ("<", ">", "=") input type is number, output type is boolean,

-Logical operators ("&", "|") input and output types are boolean.
+logical operators ("&", "|") input and output types are boolean.

+If call-chain syntax is incorrect, the program prints "SYNTAX ERROR",
+if operand type does not match the expected input type it prints "TYPE ERROR",
+otherwise it prints call-chain that consists of one filter call followed by a map call.